dwbrite/transmission/story.md

 [Friday 10:00 a.m.]

 > ???: Hey, something came up and I can’t do lunch.
-Can you do after work?
+Can you do Monday after work?
 >
 > Wife: Sure, that should be fine!

-The weekend passes as normal.
-Nothing else seems suspicious.

-On Monday, you receive a voicemail around 3:00 p.m.
+So that's what she's up to.
+Who could that be?

+...

+[Monday 3:00 p.m.]

+Nothing interesting happened over the weekend.
+You've finally got another voicemail.

 > ???: Meet me at the river hotel at 6:00.
 You know the room.
 >